wyfo/apischema/README.md

 ## Benchmark
 Using [Pydantic benchmark](https://pydantic-docs.helpmanual.io/benchmarks/), **using only CPython**, *apischema* is faster than others libraries, including *Pydantic*, present in the benchmark.

-Concerning Cython, *apischema* is blocked for now by this [Cython issue](https://github.com/cython/cython/issues/3537)
+Concerning Cython compilation, *apischema* is blocked for now by this [Cython issue](https://github.com/cython/cython/issues/3537)

 ## Todo